afghifariii/mitrais-final-project/README.md

 ## Requirement Specifications
 * CRUD Employee (including photo)
-* location dropdown provided by database
+* Location dropdown provided by database
 * Search Employee by name
 * Filter Employee by location and or gender

+## How-to
+* Clone this git
+* Go to employee-backend folder and run `mvn spring-boot:run`
+* Go to employee-frontend folder and run `npm start`
+* Application will run on `localhost:4200`